×

 The startupProbe gives the router pod up to 2 minutes to initialize before the kubelet begins sending the router liveness and readiness probes.
 This initialization time can prevent routers with many routes or endpoints from prematurely restarting.

 The timeout configuration option is an advanced tuning technique that can be used to work around issues.
-However, these issues should eventually be diagnosed and possibly a support case or Jira issue opened for any issues that causes probes to time out.
+However, these issues should eventually be diagnosed and possibly a support case or Jira issue opened for any issues that cause probes to time out.

 The following example demonstrates how you can directly patch the default router deployment to set a 5-second timeout for the liveness and readiness probes: